oneops/oneops-training/includes/user-3-advanced-examples-2-secret.md

 ## Secret Management in OneOps

 - Keywhiz
-- OneOps Keywhiz Proxy and CLI
+- OneOps Secrets Proxy and CLI
-- `keywhiz client` component
+- `secrets client` component
 - Your code